 The facility is geared more towards kids making it very palatable to families with children.
 The lines at the quad chair were non existent especially in the morning hours.
 The deals get better if one can do mid-week trips.
 Every Tuesday (certain exclusions apply) is Parent's Day special and is a great deal (free lift ticket).

 The location is easily accessible from Bay Area.
 It is about 5-10 miles further than the closest resorts but the trade off is it is less crowded.
 It was good to see the bunny slopes being catered by conveyor belts an upgrade from T-bar lifts and rope pulls.

 The off-site parking is a disappointment as it invariably wastes about an hour, a minimum of 30 minutes one-way.
 Needless to say, you have to lug everything you need as accessing the car for short breaks is not an option as in other resorts.
 The green mile run has less slope in many areas making it hard and time-consuming for younger kids without poles.

-The mountain is on the smallish side with 120 acres of net ski-able acres with just 14 total runs.
+The mountain is on the smallish side with 120 acres of net ski-able area and14 total runs.
 Our kids had a blast and were very proud to proclaim they could do the single-blacks “without falling down even once”.

 1. Introducing Kids to Snow Sports (Sledding/Skiing) in the Lake Tahoe Area.